herreio/issnpy/README.rst

     ...

-    *ISSN Data*: Contents of the ISSN Register, including the ISSN numbers and associated data elements to identify the serial publications and other continuing resources to which ISSN numbers have been assigned.
-ISSN Data includes Released ISSN Data and Complete ISSN Data.

-    ...

     *Released ISSN Data*: Part of the data extracted from the ISSN Register concerning a publication, selected by the CIEPS/ISSN International Centre and made available to users free of charge via the Free Access Portal.